Skip to content

 What is the origin of the word barn?

-The modern barn largely developed from the three-aisled medieval barn, commonly known as a tithe barn or monastic barn, which originated in a 12th-century building tradition applied in halls and ecclesiastical buildings.
-In the 15th century, several thousands of these huge barns were to be found in Western Europe, and over time, its construction method was adopted by normal farms.
+The modern barn largely developed from the three-aisled medieval barn, known as the tithe barn or monastic barn, which originated in a 12th-century building tradition.
+By the 15th century, several thousand of these huge barns stood across Western Europe.
+The aisled barn had large entrance doors and a passage corridor for loaded wagons, with storage floors called bays or mows.

-The physics term barn is a subatomic unit of area measuring 10 to the power of negative 28 square meters, which came from experiments with uranium nuclei during World War II.
-During these experiments, uranium nuclei were described colloquially as being big as a barn, and the measurement was officially adopted to maintain security around nuclear weapons research.
+The physics term barn is a subatomic unit of area equal to 10 to the minus 28 square metres.
+It came from experiments with uranium nuclei during World War II, in which the nuclei were described colloquially as big as a barn.
+The measurement was officially adopted to maintain security around nuclear weapons research.